 Visit Tulum one of the last cities built and inhabited by the Mayans, serving as a major hub for Coba, it was at its height between the 13th and 15th centuries and managed to survive about 70 years after the Spanish began occupying Mexico.
-Drive along the ruins by boat, go snorkeling at the Big Maya Reef and have lunch at the pristine beach of Tulum.
+Drive alongside the ruins by boat, go snorkeling at the Big Maya Reef and have lunch at the pristine beach of Tulum.

 What will you see?